-And I have met with the heads of other sister agencies in HHS to discuss Indian health issues and collaborations.
-I also met with Secretary Shinseki from the Department of Veterans Affairs (VA).
+I also met with Secretary Shinseki from the VA.
 We are working to collaborate on several activities, including coordination of care for veterans who are eligible for both IHS and the VA.
-We just signed an updated VA-IHS Memorandum of Agreement to help improve how we coordinate care for our veterans.
+We just signed a VA-IHS Memorandum of Understanding (MOU) - updated from the one we signed in 2003 - to help improve how we coordinate care for our veterans and will be consulting with Tribes on implementation shortly.
+The VA can also help us with understanding how to implement long-term care services because they already provide these services.
+This is a topic in the updated MOU.